Daniel-Itzul/Daniel-Itzul/daniel_herrera_cv.md

 ## 2. Experience
 * **Principal Developer Advocate**, Teradata, Netherlands · Hybrid (Apr 2023 – Present · 2 yrs 4 mos)
-    - Steward of the Teradata Public GitHub organization, guiding internal teams on managing public repositories and contributing to open source projects.
-Contributor to Teradata open source initiatives, including the dbt-teradata connector and the Teradata MCP server.
+    - Steward of the Teradata Public GitHub organization, guiding internal teams in managing public repositories and contributing to open-source projects.
+Contributor to Teradata open-source initiatives, including the dbt-teradata connector and the Teradata MCP server.
-    - Internal advocate and expert on open-source data tools such as dbt, Airflow, and Airbyte.
+    - Internal advocate and subject matter expert on open-source data tools such as dbt, Airflow, and Airbyte.
-    - Advocate for best practices in data governance, data engineering, machine learning, and model operations through Teradata solutions.
+    - Advocate for best practices in data governance, data modeling, data engineering, machine learning, and model operations through Teradata solutions.
-    - Data engineering solutions architect, leading the creation and optimization of pipelines for data ingestion, transformation, and consumption, integrating Teradata products with AWS and Microsoft Azure.
+    - Data engineering solutions architect, leading the creation and optimization of pipelines for data ingestion, transformation, and consumption, integrating Teradata products with the open-source modern data stack and with AWS and Microsoft Azure services.
     - Architect of solutions and demos integrating generative AI into data lifecycle processes, including agents, RAG systems, and MCP servers.
-    - Creator of technical content in written and video formats.
+    - Creator of technical content in both written and video formats.
+    - Project manager for developer advocacy team activities and internal data analyst responsible for building metrics dashboards.

-* **Consultant, Entrepreneur, and Technology Educator**, Moralis web3, Protocol Labs, own projects, (Jan 2020 - April 2023)
+* **Consultant, Entrepreneur, and Technology Educator**, Moralis Web3, Protocol Labs, own projects (Jan 2021 – Apr 2023)
-    - Started the Khronus Project, as a protocol for managing time in Ethereum compatible blockchains.
+    - Started the [Khronus Project](https://github.com/Khronus-Project), a protocol for managing time in Ethereum-compatible blockchains.
-    - Obtained grants from the Taipei City Government and the Polygon foundation to develop and promote the Open Source Khronus Protocol.
+    - Obtained grants from the Taipei City Government and the Polygon Foundation to develop and promote the open-source Khronus Protocol.
     - Advocated for developer communities by producing educational content, tutorials, and full courses on blockchain, smart contracts, DeFi, NFT marketplaces, and Web3 technologies for diverse audiences.
-    - Led and contributed to open source projects, including smart contract libraries (Khronus TimeCog), decentralized protocols (Khronus Protocol), and data analysis tools, promoting collaboration and knowledge sharing.
+    - Led and contributed to open-source projects, including smart contract libraries ([Khronus TimeCog](https://github.com/Khronus-Project/Khronus_TimeCog)), decentralized protocols ([Khronus Protocol](https://github.com/Khronus-Project/Khronus_Node)), and [data scraping and analysis tools](https://www.youtube.com/watch?v=eWITn-44u5w), promoting collaboration and knowledge sharing.
     - Delivered technical workshops and talks at conferences, supporting code and data literacy, and mentoring developers in blockchain and Web3 best practices.

 * **Technical Product Manager – Data Ingestion, ETL**, Change Healthcare / Innova Solutions, Taipei City, Taiwan (Jul 2018 – Dec 2020 · 2 yrs 6 mos)